wafzynothinIV/wafzy-waybar-config/README.md

 # About this Repository?
 my waybar config

+## The reminding
+"after you put this file on your own config directory, you can edit it with your preference/taste :)"

 ## Some of list what need it
 Font Section :
 - Nerd Font (I Use "JetBrainsMono Nerd Font Propo" as in the my "config.jsonc")